dfinity/wg-identity-authentication/topics/icrc_27_get_icrc_1_subaccounts.md

 This standard does not define additional errors.
 See [ICRC-25](./icrc_25_signer_interaction_standard.md#errors-3) for a list of errors that can be returned by all methods.

+## Ledger index canister accounts

+Since the ICRC-1 ledger index canister is able to return all subaccounts for a given principal one could argue that the ICRC-27 standard can be replaced by requesting the principals with the ICRC-31 standard and using the index canister to look up the subaccounts.

+But, this is not recommended for relying parties in most use cases for the following reasons:

+- There's no way of knowing about new unused accounts within the ledger
+- The user might not want to use some of these accounts
+- The principals returned by ICRC-31 might not be the same principals that the signer uses for ICRC-1 accounts
+- The signer might not control the ICRC-1 accounts directly but indirectly has access to a limited set of subaccounts in e.g. a canister that holds funds for multiple users sharing the same principal.

+The ICRC-27 standard guarantees that the ICRC-1 accounts shared by the signer and received by the relying party, are accessible and under (in)direct control of the signer.

 ## Default subaccount

-The default subaccount must always be explicitly defined in the `subaccounts` response when available.
-The relying party should not assume the default subaccount based on the principal itself.
-Some wallets might not return the default subaccount because they don't use and/or support it.
+The default ICRC-1 account must always be explicitly defined in the `accounts` response when available.
+The relying party should not assume the default ICRC-1 account based on the principal and zeroed subaccount itself.
+Some wallets might not return an ICRC-1 account with a zeroed subaccount because they don't use and/or support it.

 ## Other ledger standards

 Other ledger standards, for example `ICRC-7` can also extend the `ICRC-25` standard by creating a new standard based on the `ICRC-27` standard.

-Signers should not return subaccounts for other ledger standards besides `ICRC-1` in the `ICRC-27` standard, doing so would put relying parties at risk of sending tokens to unsupported ledgers.
+Signers should not return accounts for other ledger standards besides `ICRC-1` in the `ICRC-27` standard, doing so would put relying parties at risk of sending tokens to unsupported ledgers.